Trump Reportedly Considering Chris Christie For Attorney General

 As of now, there are no indications as to when Trump intends to nominate a candidate for the position, CNN reported.
 Under the Federal Vacancies Reform Act, Whitaker can serve in his acting position for 210 days.

-“There are many people in contention for that position just because there are many qualified people who would like to do it,” Kellyanne Conway, counselor to the president, said at the White House on Thursday to reporters.
+“There are many people in contention for that position just because there are many qualified people who would like to do it,” Kellyanne Conway, counselor to the president, said to reporters assembled at the White House on Thursday.